manissen/predicting-recipe-health/README.md

 The absolute difference between the average health scores of recipes with missing ratings and recipes with ratings present is about 19.67.
 This is a pretty big difference, indicating that the two groups differ substantially in their health scores.

 **P-value: 0.0000**
-The p-value (probability of seeing a difference at least this extreme if the null hypothesis were true) is effectively 0 (or very close to zero).
+The p-value is effectively 0 (or very close to zero).
 This means it is extremely unlikely that such a large difference in health scores between missing and non-missing ratings would happen by random chance if missingness were truly independent of health score.

 **Interpretation:**
-Since the p-value is much smaller than your significance level (e.g., 0.05), you reject the null hypothesis and conclude:
+Since the p-value is much smaller than the significance level (0.05), we reject the null hypothesis and conclude:

-The missingness of rating depends on the health_score of the recipe.
-In other words, whether a recipe’s rating is missing is related to how healthy that recipe is.
-This suggests Missing At Random (MAR) rather than Missing Completely At Random (MCAR).
+The missingness of 'rating' depends on the 'health_score' of the recipe.
+Whether a recipe’s rating is missing is related to how healthy that recipe is.
+This suggests 'rating' is Missing At Random (MAR) rather than Missing Completely At Random (MCAR).

 ### Minutes and Rating
+Next we will analyze if the missingness of 'rating' depends on the 'minutes' a recipe takes to make.

 **Null Hypothesis:** The missingness of ratings does not depend on the minutes the recipe takes.

 **Alternate Hypothesis:** The missingness of ratings does depend on the minutes the recipe takes.

-**Test Statistic:** The absolute difference of mean in the minutes of the distribution of the group without missing ratings and the distribution of the group with missing ratings.
+**Test Statistic:** The absolute difference of means between the minutes of the group with missing ratings and the group without missing ratings.

 **Significance Level:** 0.05